kean/Nuke/README.md

 Nuke will check if the image exists in the memory cache, and if it does, will instantly display it.
 If not, the image data will be loaded, decoded, processed, and decompressed in the background.

-> See [Image Pipeline Guide](https://github.com/kean/Nuke/blob/master/Documentation/Guides/image-pipeline.md) to learn more about how images are downloaded and processed.
+> See [Image Pipeline Guide](https://github.com/kean/Nuke/blob/master/Documentation/Guides/image-pipeline.md) to learn how images are downloaded and processed.

 ### In a Table View